Alejandro-Fuste/NodeJS_README/develop/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact [ZepCap](undefined) directly at null.
+If you have any questions about the repo, open an issue or contact [Alejandro](undefined) directly at null.